apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Specifies the instance template that need to vertical scale.</p>
+<p>Specifies the desired compute resources of the instance template that need to vertical scale.</p>
 </td>
 </tr>
 </tbody>